adamjedrzejec/Tetris/README.md

 # Tetris
 Tetris game in C using SDL library.

-Use arrows to move the figure and space to rotate.
+Use arrows to move the figure and spacebar to rotate.